PriyaGanesan2/finalsqlproject/README.md

 # Final-Project-Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
-- Load the csv fileL
-- look into the tables and undestand a bit more abou the data and how they are related
-- clean the data
-- start answering the questions
-- fill in the *.md files
+- My goal here in this project has been to apply the  skill acquired in the past few weeks and to solve the questions asked here to my best.
+  Database was created my importing the CSV files,  understand the data that’s given, understand what is required to be solved and then clean and transform the data accordingly

 ## Process
-### (your step 1)
-Part 1: Loading csv Files into Database
---PART 1
+### Part 1: Create database and load the table

 -- 1. CLONE GIT REPO TO LOCAL MACHINE.
 --     CODE --> GET HTTS LINK AND COPY THE LINK